arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 healthy service instances, which DNS does automatically under the hood.
 Filter your HTTP API query to look for only healthy instances.

-:ship: Query for the service filtering for healthy service instances
+:shipit: Query for the service filtering for healthy service instances
 ```bash
 curl 'http://localhost:8500/v1/health/service/web?passing'
 ```